EnderSpy29/Endrland-Dots/ReadME.md

 **Packages i know have to be installed from AUR** (yay, paru or whatever you use)

-waypaper wallust cava nwg-look qt5ct qt6ct hyprpicker
+waypaper wallust nwg-look qt5ct qt6ct hyprpicker